 What’s your decorating style?
 Have you ever given it much thought?
-Most people, when asked this question, would be wondering how many decorating styles there are, and which category should theirs belong to.
+When asked this question, most people would be wondering how many decorating styles there are and which category should theirs belong to.

 Here’s a great starting point for you to get to know about the various popular decorating styles and how they differ from one another.
 Once you figure out which one’s your favorite, it’ll be a whole lot easier for you to go about adding little decorative touches to your house.
 So, let’s get started!

-Rooted deeply in the Nordic culture’s love for simplicity and all things natural, the Scandinavian décor style is understated, clean and earthy.
-A color palette that is mostly white and neutral, functional furniture that almost seems like a work of art, an extremely limited use of accessories and an abundance of natural lighting are a few things that characterize this globally popular style of décor.
+Rooted deeply in the Nordic culture’s love for simplicity and all things natural, the Scandinavian décor style is understated, clean, and earthy.
+A color palette that is mostly white and neutral, functional furniture that almost seems like a work of art, extremely limited use of accessories, and an abundance of natural lighting are a few things that characterize this globally popular style of décor.

 8. Shabby Chic

 Shabby chic is quite a feminine style, that tends to be more on the softer and delicate side.
-Being a vintage inspired style of décor, the paints used in this décor tend to have antique style finishes with the color palette that is adhered to, being whites, creams and pastels.
-The furnishings used in shabby chic décor style tend to be distressed and the light fixtures and wall hangings quite ornate, making the style carry a pronounced feminine vibe.
+Being a vintage-inspired style of décor, the paints used in this décor tend to have antique-style finishes with the color palette that is adhered to, being whites, creams, and pastels.
+The furnishings used in shabby chic décor style tend to be distressed and the light fixtures and wall hangings are quite ornate, making the style carry a pronounced feminine vibe.

 9. Hollywood Glam